GeethakaSankalpa/Munch-Out/README.md

 The Login Popup simplifies the user experience, providing a seamless interface for login and sign-up.
 With a clean design and easy navigation, users can quickly access their accounts and start ordering their favorite meals.
 Security meets convenience!

 ### Footer: Stay Connected with Munch Out!
 Our Footer provides essential information about Munch Out, including contact details and social media links.
-It highlights our mission to deliver delicious meals right to your doorstep, ensuring users can always reach us for inquiries or support.
+It highlights our mission to order delicious meals right to your doorstep, ensuring users can always reach us for inquiries or support.
 Join our community and elevate your food experience!

 ## Tech Stack
 * ### React: For building the user interface.